officialgazette/big-picture/README.md

 > For a better understanding of the task, it can be proceeded as follows:
 > 1. Gain a rough understanding of the functional domains.
 The tender documents in particular should be consulted for this purpose.
 > 2. Gain an understanding of the technical context of the existing artifacts.
 Information on this (in addition to the tender documents) can also be found in this repository.
 > 3. Gain a deeper understanding of the existing elements, the current publication scheme and the terms catalog and how they play together.
+Tips on how to do this can be found in the respective repositories (see "Tips")
 > 4. Submit optimization proposals or alternative approaches as part of the tender process.
 These should eventually result in the development of a future standard.

 > [!NOTE]